New Zealand has the work-life balance just right. It's why we consistently lead international quality-of-life surveys.

 But New Zealanders also believe life is for living.
 It’s about balancing a good day’s work with time for family and friends plus all the recreation and wide open spaces our country offers.

-For the record, New Zealand was rated second in the world for work-life balance in HSBC's 2015 Expat Explorer survey.
+For the record, New Zealand was rated sixth in the world for work-life balance in HSBC's 2017 Expat Explorer survey.

 Adrian Matthews - I think the key thing is to do your research and to have a good look around.
 Try and form some networks.